 What Is A Press Release?

 In some cases, outlets will see the news on your press release, be interested, and just share it.
 In other cases, they may be prompted to reach out to you for more details or to serve as a source for a related story.

-Understanding The Conventional Press Release Format
+The Press Release Format in 8 Easy Steps

 Now that we’ve talked about what a press release is and what its purpose is, it’s time to get into the format of the standard press release.

 Step 1: The Letterhead.